sinonjs/sinon/docs/_howto/typescript-swc.md

 ## Use pure dependency injection

+### Version 1 : full manual mode

 > [Working code][pure-di]

 This technique works regardless of language, module systems, bundlers and tool chains, but requires slight modifications of the SUT to allow modifying it.
-Sinon cannot help with resetting state automatically in this scenario.
+Sinon does not help in resetting state automatically in this scenario.

 **other.ts**